 Three Great Exercises

-There are so many great at home ab workouts and exercises out there.
-Today, we will be talking about three of my favorites: planks, bicycles, and leg raises.
+There are so many great at-home ab workouts and exercises out there.
+Today, we will be talking about three of my favorites: planks, bicycles, and leg raise.
 These exercises require minimal equipment, so they can be done nearly anywhere.